 1. MAP AMENDMENT: The Alexandria City Council shall take final action upon a proposed map amendment within ninety (90) days of the date upon which the Planning Commission takes its final action upon such proposal.
 It shall take a majority of the entire Alexandria City Council to override the recommendation of the Planning Commission and it shall take a majority of the entire City Council to adopt a zoning map amendment whenever the Planning Commission forwards the application to the City Council without a recommendation of approval or disapproval due to a tie vote.
-Unless a majority of the entire Alexandria City Council votes to override the Planning Commission's recommendation, such recommendation shall become final and effective and if a recommendation of approval was made by the Planning Commission, the ordinance of the City Council adopting the zoning map amendment shall be deemed to have passed by operation of law.
+Unless a majority of the entire Alexandria City Council votes to override the Planning Commission's recommendation, such recommendation shall become final and effective and if a recommendation of

-- 2. TEXT AMENDMENT: It shall take an affirmative vote of a majority of the Alexandria City Council to adopt a proposed text amendment. - I. SUBMISSION OF DEVELOPMENT PLAN AS CONDITION TO COMMERCIAL, MULTI-FAMILY RESIDENTIAL, OR INDUSTRIAL ZONING MAP AMENDMENT: Any request for a zoning map amendment, excluding those submitted by the Alexandria City Council (other than for a zone change for land under City ownership that the City intends to develop) and the Planning Commission, to any commercial (i.e., PF, HC, NSC, B-1, etc.) multi-family residential zone (i.e, R-2, R-3, etc.) or industrial park (I-P) zone shall be made in accordance with all applicable requirements of this ordinance, including the following: - 1.
-APPLICATION AND PROCESSING: Application for a zoning map amendment shall be processed as follows in two (2) stages: - a.
+- approval was made by the Planning Commission, the ordinance of the City Council adopting the zoning map amendment shall be deemed to have passed by operation of law. - 2.
+TEXT AMENDMENT: It shall take an affirmative vote of a majority of the Alexandria City Council to adopt a proposed text amendment. - I. SUBMISSION OF DEVELOPMENT PLAN AS CONDITION TO COMMERCIAL, MULTI-FAMILY RESIDENTIAL, OR INDUSTRIAL ZONING MAP AMENDMENT: Any request for a zoning map amendment, excluding those submitted by the Alexandria City Council (other than for a zone change for land under City ownership that the City intends to develop) and the Planning Commission, to any commercial (i.e., PF, HC, NSC, B-1, etc.) multi-family residential zone (i.e, R-2, R-3, etc.) or industrial park (I-P) zone shall be made in accordance with all applicable requirements of this ordinance, including the following: - 1.
+APPLICATION AND PROCESSING: Application for a zoning map amendment shall be processed as follows: - a.
 Application for a zoning amendment shall be filed with the Zoning Administrator as required by SECTION 14.0, A., and shall include a Development Plan in accordance with the applicable requirements of SECTION 3.20, A., of this ordinance.
 The zoning administrator may waive the submission of such data involving detailed engineering study until such time as the zoning amendment has been granted. - b.
 Pursuant to KRS 100.203 (5), (6) and (7), at the time of filing an application for a zoning map amendment, an applicant may elect to have any variances or conditional use permits for the same development to be heard and finally decided by the Planning Commission at the same public hearing set for the map amendment, or by the Board of Adjustment as otherwise provided for in the Alexandria Zoning Ordinance and KRS Chapter 100.
 If the applicant elects to so have any variances or conditional use permits to be heard and finally decided by the Planning Commission, the Planning Commission shall assume all powers and duties otherwise exercised by the Board of Adjustment pursuant to KRS 100.231, 100.233, 100.237, 100.241, 100.243, 100.247, and 100.251.
-Any judicial proceeding to appeal the Planning Commission action authorized by this subsection in granting or denying any variance or conditional use permit shall be taken pursuant to KRS 100.347(2). - e.
+Any judicial proceeding to appeal the Planning Commission action authorized by this subsection in granting or denying any variance or conditional use permit shall be taken pursuant to KRS 100.347(2). - c.
 The Planning Commission shall hold a public hearing on the proposed map amendment application and review said application with regard to the required elements of the Development Plan, and other applicable requirements of this section.
-Upon holding such a hearing, the Planning Commission shall make one (1) of the following recommendations to the Alexandria City Council: approval, approval with condition(s), or disapproval in accordance with 14.
+Upon holding such a hearing, the Planning Commission shall make one of the following recommendations to the Alexandria City Council: approval, or disapproval in accordance with 14.
 G above.
-The Planning Commission shall submit, along with their recommendations, a copy of the Development Plan and the bases for their recommendation.